ksnip/kImageAnnotator/README.md

 ### Building from source
-1. Get latest release from GitHub by cloning the repo `$ git clone https://github.com/DamirPorobic/kImageAnnotator`
+1. Get latest release from GitHub by cloning the repo:
+    `$ git clone https://github.com/DamirPorobic/kImageAnnotator`
-2. Change to repo directory
+2. Change to repo directory:
     `$ cd kImageAnnotator`
 3. Make new build directory and enter it:
     `$ mkdir build`